orgo community Get a demo

 Response Time:

-• We will respond to verified requests within 30 days (GDPR) or 45 days (CCPA)
+• We will respond to verified requests within one month (GDPR Article 12(3)) or 45 days (CCPA)

 Verification: We may require verification of your identity before processing your request to protect your privacy.